CeliaSagas/EEG-Classification/README.md

   1. Extracted subject ID, segment type, and recording order for each file.
   2. Selected the first 15 electrode channels for each subject.
-  3. Resampled each signal to 399 MHz to have a consistent signal frequency across all subjects.
+  3. Resampled each signal to 256 mHz to have a consistent signal frequency across all subjects.
-  4. Performed a discrete wavelet transformation to 5 levels of decomposition for each single electrode channel
+  4. Performed a discrete wavelet transformation to 6 levels of decomposition for one electrode channel
-  5. Computed the zero crossings, mean crossings, maximum, minimum, mean, standard deviation, and skew for each single channel.
+  5. Computed energy per wavelet level.
-  6. Computed the correlation coefficients for each channel in the ten-minute recording.
+  6. Calculated the correlation coefficients for each channel in the ten-minute recording.

 # Models